luapower/luapower-all/oo.md

 because field values no longer dynamically overshadow the values set in the superclasses, setting a statically inherited field to `nil` doesn't expose back the value from the super class, instead the field remains `nil`.

+To further customize how the values are copied over for static inheritance, override `self:properties()`.

 ## Virtual properties